By Bethany Silverman

 - Whether the employer had Human Resources support or expertise which may have impacted the procedures effecting dismissal and whether the size of the employer’s enterprise may have impacted such procedures;

 - Any other relevant matters.

-- Slows down due to lower sales or production;
+- A slowdown due to lower sales or production;

 What if an employee engages in serious misconduct?

 If an employee engages in serious misconduct, an employer may terminate employment on the spot, without providing the requisite notice.
-However, it is advisable to engage in a robust investigation and discussion process before proceeding to termination for serious misconduct, to allow the employee an opportunity to respond.
-This is because the Fair Work Commission may find that although there was a valid reason for the dismissal, the decision was a disproportionate response in the circumstances.
+However, it is advisable to engage in a robust investigation and discussion process before proceeding to termination for serious misconduct, to allow the employee an opportunity to respond – as outlined above, one of the factors the Fair Work Commission will look at in determining harshness is whether the employee was given an opportunity to respond.
+Where this has not occurred, or the employer fails to undertake a fair process, the Fair Work Commission may determine that, although there was a valid reason for termination, the dismissal was a disproportionate response in the circumstances.

 Remedies for unfair dismissal